TapResearch/TapResearch-Android-SDK/README.md

     - OnSurveyDialogDismissed(boolean cancelled) has been removed.
     - Added OnSurveyModalOpened()
     - Added OnSurveyModalClosed()
-  - showSurvey() now starts a new activity.
-Remember to update the AndroidManifest.xml.
+  - showSurvey() now starts a new activity -- remember to update your AndroidManifest.xml file.
 See the integration guide for further instructions.

 Other platforms: